 Also read Denise Hildebrand’s thesis:

-Schools were understaffed
+Schools were understaffed and students unprotected (sexual abuse)

 …the understaffed schools created the conditions for sexual relations that offended the morals of the churches and were beyond the oversight of the broader Aboriginal community.
 The schools also served as a setting for the sexual abuse of students by both staff and other students.
 Kamsack, Saskatchewan, Presbyterian school principal W. McWhinney’s 1907 comment to a church official is representative of church attitudes: “The Indian boy or girl you may know, yields easily to any impulse or desire and from twelve upwards their passions are peculiarly strong.”39 (The History, Part 1 Origins to 1939, Vol. 1, p.
 649)